It seems that we regularly get posts on our message board asking about high limit cards, so I thought I would dedicate a blog post to them.

 3. Your chances may be better going with a different issuer

 Banks will only allocate so much risk to a customer.
-This is why your strategy should be to apply with someone new who you don’t currently have a card with.
+This is why your strategy should be to apply to banks where you’ve never had a card before.

 Let’s say you already have a card or two with Bank of America.
 If you apply for yet another BofA card in hopes of getting a high credit limit, it probably won’t happen.
 Instead, they will probably give you a small limit and if you want it any higher, you will have to re-allocate credit from your other card(s) you have with them.
 That being said, combining the limits of all your cards from one issuer is definitely a method of obtaining a high limit credit card.
 However the big drawback with that technique is that your other cards will be left with tiny limits.

-The big benefit of applying for a credit card from a new issuer (that you don’t currently have cards with) is that you basically have a blank slate.
+The primary upside of applying for a credit card from a different bank or card issuer (with whom you don’t already have an existing account relationship) is that you basically have a blank slate.
 There are no other cards taking a slice of that credit pie, therefore they might be more likely to give you a larger credit limit.
 Plus, when they pull your credit report they can see what other cards and limits you have so they may be motivated to steal some market share from their competitors.
 It never hurts to play one bank off another.

 This post was written or last updated Feb.
 2017